The Government is supporting the development of New Zealand’s fast growing digital economy.

 See how the Government is enabling New Zealand to become a leading digital nation – a nation with a thriving digital sector, where our businesses, people and government are all using digital technology to drive innovation, improve productivity, and enhance the quality of life for all New Zealanders.

 A new Chief Technology Officer position is being established to help drive New Zealand’s digital agenda and respond to the opportunities and challenges of our changing digital world.

 The Chief Technology Officer will play a lead role in developing a digital strategy for New Zealand and have a broad mandate to serve as a challenge to, and advisor for, the New Zealand government.
 The Chief Technology Officer will work collaboratively across government, with Ministers and officials, and with a range of other stakeholders.

 Digital Economy and Digital Inclusion Advisory Group to be established

 A new Ministerial Advisory Group for the Digital Economy and Digital Inclusion is being established.
-We’re seeking expressions of interest from people with a diverse range of perspectives to serve as members of the Group.

 Digital Economy work programme

 The ever-evolving digital world is impacting on almost all aspects of New Zealanders’ lives.
 ICT is changing the way businesses and government operate, how education and healthcare are delivered, and how people and communities interact.